CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

 ### CHARACTERS FACING MULTIPLE STRIKES

-When certain Middle-earth: The Dragons cards are played, a character may be assigned to receive more than one strike from a given attack.
+When certain _Middle-earth: The Dragons_ cards are played, a character may be assigned to receive more than one strike from a given attack.
 Such a character must face a strike sequence for each strike he is assigned to face.
 If a character is tapped or wounded following one of these strike sequences, he must then accordingly modify his prowess for any following strike sequences.
-If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be cancelled (i.e., they have no further effect).
+If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be sucessful. ~~are then considered to be cancelled (i.e., they have no further effect).~~

 ### REMOVING CORRUPTION CARDS

-A character may choose to ignore the restriction that he tap to remove a corruption card (as printed on a corruption card). and suffer a -3 penalty to the dice roll to remove it.
-This means a character can remain untapped and still attempt to remove a corruption card (the roll is modified by -3), or that he can attempt to remove a corruption card even if he is already tapped or wounded (the roll is modified by -3).
+A character may choose to ignore the restriction that he tap to remove a corruption card (as printed on a corruption card), and suffer a -3 penalty to the dice roll to remove it.
+This means a character can remain untapped and still attempt to remove a corruption card (the roll is modified by -3), **or** that he can attempt to remove a corruption card even if he is already tapped or wounded (the roll is modified by -3).

 A character may only attempt to remove each corruption card once per turn if he ignores the tapping restriction to do so.

 {: .note }